-There is no terrible time to visit the Kruger National Park.
+There is no terrible time to visit Kruger National Park.
 From hot, lush summers to the game-viewing perfection of the dry winter, each season has its own beauty and offers visitors an incredible safari.
-Here we break down the seasons, to help you choose the dates for your safari.
+Here we break down the seasons, to help you choose the best dates for your Kruger safari.

 Spring/Summer (October to March)

 Kruger is in the summer rainfall region of South Africa.
 This means that the bush is lush and green, the rivers and waterholes are full, the game are fat and happy and the birding is superb, with all the migratory birds flocking in.
 Game-viewing at this time is more difficult than in the dry winter months, as the vegetation is dense and the grass is higher.

 Toward the end of November and into December, many babies are born.
 There's nothing more special than seeing a newborn impala wobbling about getting its balance, or a tiny, fluffy buffalo.
 This is cute on another level.